Dave Mazzoni: The Fields

-Mazzoni and Mattera recently directed their second independent feature, The Fields, a thriller starring Academy Award winner Cloris Leachman and Tara Reid, which is scheduled for a 2011 release.
+Mazzoni and Mattera directed their second independent feature, The Fields, a thriller starring Academy Award winner Cloris Leachman and Tara Reid, released in 2011.
 The film takes place in a small Pennsylvania town in 1973, and tells the story of a young boy and his family as they are terrorized by an unseen presence in the surrounding fields.
-The film is being produced by Faust Checho with Mr. Big Productions, in association with MazWa Productions.
-Tommy Lee Wallace is attached as an associate producer.
-Production spanned six weeks, throughout September and October 2009, and was shot 100% on location in the Pocono Mountains region in Kunkletown Pennsylvania.
+Production spanned six weeks, throughout September and October 2009, and was shot entirely on location in the Pocono Mountains region in Kunkletown, Pennsylvania.

-Directorial style

-Mazzoni and Mattera's film The 4th Dimension has been compared to the works of David Lynch and Darren Aronofsky.